janekeung129/clicks-pupil/README.md

-# Analysis code for Keung, et al. 2019
+# Analysis code for Keung, et al. 2019 Regulation of evidence accumulation by pupil-linked processes

-`SuppSoftware_pupil.m` runs all the analyses described in [Keung, et al. 2019][Keung], and reproduces all the main figures in the paper.
+`SuppSoftware_pupil.m` runs all the analyses described in [Keung, et al. 2019 Nat.
+Hum.
+Beh.][Keung], and reproduces all the main figures in the paper.
 Running each cell consecutively will generate each analysis/figure in the paper.

 `regs_test.mat` contains test data for two participants.
 Data are organized into a n element struct array